Matilda the Musical: Broadway (2013–17)

+Spanish-speaking Countries (2022–24)

+Spain: On 13 October 2022, the first Spanish-language production opened at the Nuevo Teatro Alcalá in Madrid, Spain, the production ended its run on 18 February 2024 after more than 500 performances.
+The production starred Julia Awad, Daniela Berezo and Valentina Cachimbo, Laura Centella, Julieta Cruz, Otilia M. Domínguez and Rocío Zarraute as Matilda, Oriol Burés and Daniel Orgaz as Miss Trunchbull, Allende Blanco as Miss Honey, Héctor Carballo as Mr. Wormwood and Mary Capel as Mrs. Wormwood.

+Argentina: From 1 June to 30 July 2023 a production opened at the Teatro Gran Rex in Buenos Aires, Argentina.
+It re-opened from 12 January to 13 February 2024 with the same cast and staff with more than 100 performances shown between both runs.
+The production starred Catalina Picone, Isabella Sorrentino and Victoria Vidal as Matilda, Agustín Aristarán as Miss Trunchbull, Laurita Fernández as Miss Honey, José María Listorti as Mr. Wormwood and Fernanda Metilli as Mrs. Wormwood.

 US national tour (2015–17)

 On 1 June 2013, Tim Minchin announced during an interview that the show was preparing for a US national tour.
 Minchin said, "We just got it up in New York, there's a touring version that is meant to be going on in America...".
 Once again produced by the Royal Shakespeare Company and The Dodgers, the tour began technical rehearsals and performances in May 2015 at the Shubert Theatre in New Haven, Connecticut, before its official launch on 7 June at the Ahmanson Theatre in Los Angeles, California.
-Announced stops included the SHN Orpheum Theare in San Francisco, California, the 5th Avenue Theatre in Seattle, Washington, the AT&T Performing Arts Center in Dallas, Texas, the Kennedy Center Opera House in Washington, D.C., and the Straz Center for the Performing Arts in Tampa, Florida.
+Announced stops included the SHN Orpheum Theatre in San Francisco, California, the 5th Avenue Theatre in Seattle, Washington, the AT&T Performing Arts Center in Dallas, Texas, the Kennedy Center Opera House in Washington, D.C., and the Straz Center for the Performing Arts in Tampa, Florida.
 The cast was announced on 21 April 2015.
 Three girls would alternate in the lead role: Mia Sinclair Jenness, Gabby Gutierrez, and Mabel Tyler.
 Gutierrez and Tyler made their tour debuts; Jenness had appeared in the original Broadway cast and 25th anniversary tour of Les Misérables.
-Other principal cast members included Jennifer Blood as Miss Honey, Bryce Ryness as Miss Trunchbull, and Quinn Mattfeld and Cassie Silva as Mr. and Mrs. Wormwood.
+Other principal cast members included Jennifer Blood as Miss Honey, Bryce Ryness as Miss Trunchbull, and Quinn Mattfeld and Cassie Silva as Mr and Mrs Wormwood.

 The national tour of Matilda had its first official performance on 7 June 2015 at the Ahmanson Theatre in Los Angeles, California.
 Mia Sinclair Jenness played the title role.
 The US national tour took its final bow on 25 June 2017 at the Chapman Music Hall in Tulsa, Oklahoma.